What is homemaking to you? When you call yourself a Homemaker, what do you mean by it?

 It means keeping a clean house, though not perfectly tidy.

-It means providing my children a place of comfort and joy.
+It means providing my children with a place of comfort and joy.

 It means allowing messes and imaginative play.